Back to overview

 QWE must be confirmed by a solicitor at the organisation who’s had direct experience of your work, a Compliance Officer for Legal Practice (COLP), or, failing the first two, a solicitor outside the organisation who’s had direct experience of your work.

 Don’t lose sight of the fact that QWE represents your opportunity to obtain the experience, skills, insight and training you need to succeed at the start of your career, and in the area of law or type of organisation you want to specialise in.
-You should therefore think carefully about what portfolio of QWE will work best for you: building up a range of experience in different organisations or qualifying via a single, structured, two-year position with a single legal organisation.
+You should therefore think carefully about what portfolio of QWE will work best for you: building up a range of experience in different organisations or qualifying via a single, structured, two-year position with a single legal organisation (ie, a training contract).

-If you intend to build up a range of QWE, you’ll need to consider how any opportunities will meet your wider career objectives:
+If you intend to build up a range of QWE, you’ll need to consider how each opportunity will meet your wider career objectives:

 • Does it fit with your overall career plan?